Safer colleagues, safer communities

 Dr Emmeline Taylor Research

-Early on in this campaign, we commissioned Dr Emmeline Taylor to produce research on both the impact of violence on shop workers and the motivations of offenders.
+At the start of the Safer Colleagues Safer Communities campaign, we commissioned Dr Emmeline Taylor to produce research on both the impact of violence on shop workers and the motivations of offenders.
 This research was launched at the House of Commons on 10 September 2019.
-Read the full report It's not part of the job report.
+It shows that this abuse is having lasting effects on the lives of workers, both mentally and physically.
+The research shows that because of the frequency of violence and abuse, shopworkers are now suffering from Post-Traumatic Stress Disorder (PTSD).
+Read the full It's not part of the job report.

 At our 2019 AGM, members voted in favour of a motion that not only called for the Co-op to maintain levels of funding for crime prevention, security and colleagues safety but also to build on increased support to community groups who tackle the root causes of violent crime to help individuals in those communities to reach their full potential.

 We believe that businesses have assets which can be used to address the issues communities and societies face.
 Those assets may be financial, professional expertise, leveraging supply chains or advocacy support.
 At our 2019 AGM, Jo Whitfield announced a partnership between the Co-op and the Damilola Taylor Trust.
 We will be sponsoring a programme run by the trust that helps young people acquire skills to help them find employment.